michaelfranzl/rpi23-gen-image/README.md

 #### General system settings:
 ##### `RPI_MODEL`=2
 Specifiy the target Raspberry Pi hardware model.
-The script at this time supports the Raspberry Pi models `2` and `3`. `BUILD_KERNEL`=true will automatically be set if the Raspberry Pi model `3` is used.
+The script at this time supports the Raspberry Pi models `2` and `3`.

 ##### `RELEASE`="stretch"
 Set the desired Debian release name.
 Only use "stretch" or newer.